simoneburch/config-onprem-ad/README.md

 ![image](https://i.imgur.com/zmUeU34.jpg)

-- Navigate to https://portal.azure.com/ and create a VM > label it as DC-1 (the domain controller)
+- Navigate to https://portal.azure.com/ and create a VM > label it as DC-1 (the Domain Controller)
 - When creating the VM, select "Windows Server 2022" image with 2 vCPUs
-- Configure it to 2 vCPUs
 - Make note of the username and password for later use
 - Click on review and create
 - Once created, go to the networking tab > click on the "Network Interface" > IP configurations > ipconfig1 and make sure the Allocation button is set to "static".
 Save <br />